Winter Storm in the Central Appalachians through the Northeast; Heavy Snow in the Great Basin and Rockies

 Saturday Night

-NW wind around 8 kt becoming ENE after midnight.
-Mostly clear.
+SW wind around 8 kt.
+A chance of showers and thunderstorms, mainly after midnight.
 Seas around 1 ft.

 *Notices: